SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-Common-Design-Patterns.md

 The decorator accepts a parameter "**ebookReader**" - the object we want to decorate and a new property **model**.

-In this way, the decorated ebook reader would have an additional property and the `info()` function has been extended accordingly without modifying the original "**EbookReader**" class.
+In this way, the decorated e-book reader would have an additional property and the `info()` function has been extended accordingly without modifying the original "**EbookReader**" class.

 [/slide]